 The support services are also wonderful, and they are designed to make sure you know how to navigate the eBook creator yourself once you have it downloaded onto your computer or iPad.
 The tutorials in particular are very useful, with clear videos and a step-by-step instructions showing you how to work both the library aspect and the creative aspect of the service.
 It is also convenient that this is purely a download option, so you don't have to order it and await its arrival or venture out to buy it in a store.
 There is also an excellent Frequently Asked Questions page on the Calibre site, and it covers all aspects of the service.

-Despite its shortcomings in creating certain formats, Calibre has enough support services and file options to earn it a strong recommendation for any eBook writer who wants to create, publish and catalogue his or her digital novels.
+With limited format options and features, and no templates for photo albums or comic books, anyone looking for a real top of the range eBook writer might be best searching elsewhere.
+That said, despite its shortcomings, Calibre has enough support services and file options to earn it a strong recommendation for any eBook writer who wants to create, publish and catalogue his or her digital novels.